Shivi15/Shivi-Malhotra-Portfolio/README.md

 3. Trousdale County in Tennessee, with a population of only 7816, has an infection rate of 13.2%.
 It would be impossible to live here and not know at least one person who’s been infected.

 # [Project 2: Movie Recommendation System - Project Overview](https://github.com/Shivi15/Movie-Rec_System)
-* Developed a Collaborative Filtering Recommender System.
-Considering only user preferences into account, and if the two users share the same interests.
+* Developed a Collaborative Filtering Recommender System, considering only user preferences into account, and if the two users share the same interests.
 * Using one-hot encoding, extracted and created a search for a movie by genres.
 * Performed data cleaning before learning about the distribution of rating data.
 * Implemented two modelling techniques, IBCF and UBCF.
 Evaluating the ROC curve and Precision-Recall curve, UBCF became the top model with 88.2% accuracy.